cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The aggregation parameter encodes a sequence of candidate prefixes.
-When an Aggregator receives an input share from the Client, it begins by evaluating its IDPF share on each candidate prefixe, recovering a pair of vectors of field elements `data_share` and `auth_share`, The Aggregators use `auth_share` and the correlation shares provided by the Client to verify that their `data_share` vectors are additive shares of a one-hot vector.
+When an Aggregator receives an input share from the Client, it begins by evaluating its IDPF share on each candidate prefix, recovering a pair of vectors of field elements `data_share` and `auth_share`, The Aggregators use `auth_share` and the correlation shares provided by the Client to verify that their `data_share` vectors are additive shares of a one-hot vector.